easysoc/layered-firrtl/README.md

 ## Options
 * `-i`, set the source firrtl to work on
 * `-td,--target-dir` work directory (default: "./test_run_dir")
-* `--module-name`  the module in the hierarchy to start, default is the circuit top
+* `--top`  the module in the hierarchy to start, default is the circuit top
 * `--flatten` the maxDepth of the flatten levels
     * It is not recommended to exceed 2, otherwise the generated graph is too complicated
-* `--serialize` generate the corresponding lo.fir file
+* `--lowFir` generate the corresponding lo.fir file